 Stallings coached seven seasons in Tuscaloosa before resigning in 1996 after NCAA violations under his watch lead to a loss of scholarships that hindered the Tide's football program until Nick Saban arrived.
 Still, Stallings was inducted into the College Football Hall of Fame in 2011.

-After Teague’s famous non-play, the Green Bay Packers chose to select him in the first round of the 1993 NFL Draft.
-He tallied 15 interceptions and 341 tackles over a successful nine-year NFL career with the Packers, Cowboys and Dolphins.
+After Teague's famous non-play, the Green Bay Packers chose to select him in the first round of the 1993 NFL Draft.
+The All-American tallied six forced fumbles, 15 interceptions and 341 tackles over a successful nine-year NFL career with the Packers, Dallas Cowboys and Miami Dolphins.
+His first interception return in the playoffs went 101 yards for a touchdown back in 1993.

 "The Strip" ranks right up there with Van Tiffin's "The Kick" in the 1985 Iron Bowl, Kenny Stabler's "Run in the Mud" in the 1967 Iron Bowl and more recently Terrance Cody's blocked field goal in 2009 against Tennessee in Bryant-Denny Stadium.